GillesSchneider/neuro-imaging/haxby-registration/README.md

 # Haxby Registration
 The Python code registers Haxby _[1]_ to MNI152 space _[2] & [3]_ (~ 3H/subject).

+## Why registering Haxby to MNI space is important?

+Because Haxby is not primarily aligned with MNI space, it is impossible to apply parcellations on Haxby using atlases (e.g: Yeo 2011 _[4]_).
+This way, registering Haxby to MNI space provides us new ways to analyze and understand it deeper than before.

 ## Required Packages
 _numpy, nibabel, nilearn, dipy, tqdm_